roadlink-tech/roadlink-core-service/README.md

 ### Local deployment

+First of all, you must change the _client_id_ parameter value in init-aws.sh file.
+You must use the same value which is being used in your Android App.

-Once you have configured docker, run the following command in order to execute a local deployment:
+Once you have configured docker and the _client_id_ value, run the following command in order to execute a local deployment:

 ```bash
 make deploy